To Properly View Videos:

 NBC's The Rock Center with Brian Williams Speaks to The CSC's Dr. Rachel Klein and Dr. Xavier Castellanos

-NBC's The Rock Center with Brian Williams spoke with The Child Study Center's Dr. Rachel Klein and Dr. Xavier Castellanos their work regarding ADHD, including a longterm study that tracked boys diagnosed with ADHD through childhood and into their 40s and 50s.
-View NBC's report and read more about the results of Dr. Klein's study here.(April 5, 2013)
+NBC's The Rock Center with Brian Williams spoke with The Child Study Center's Dr. Rachel Klein and Dr. Xavier Castellanos regarding a groundbreaking longterm study that the two conducted on ADHD.
+In the study, the doctors tracked boys diagnosed with ADHD for nearly four decades, through childhood and into their 40s and 50s.
+View NBC's report and read more about the results of Dr. Klein and Dr. Castellanos' study here.(April 5, 2013)

 Cast member of Broadway's "Orphans" Consults with Dr. Glenn Saxe